mickaub/Solitaire/README.md

 23 June: Continued working on deck to board and deck to foundation.
 Deck to board is a little buggy but can work, need to work on function to make fully functional.
 Need to create match function to use to simplify code.
+Added victory is foundations are at max.

+Started work on match function.
+Able to match cards including King, if column empty king able to move.
+Most deck functions now working well.

+ADD NEXT: Continue work on match function.
+Continue modifying functions to use CardArrayA.
+Try to take away dependency on PermArray.
+Add move between board functions.
+Modify all buttons to use matching function, with move to and move from column taking precedence.
+Start on matching board to board & board to found & found to board.